A geometric approach to K-homology for Lie manifolds: From abstract operators to tame Dirac operators

 \subsection{Dirac bundles over groupoids}

-Let $\G\rightrightarrows M$ be a Lie groupoid with Lie algebroid $\A$.
+Let $\G\rightrightarrows M$ be an amenable Lie groupoid with Lie algebroid $\A$.
 We equip $\A$ with a euclidean structure and denote by $\Cl(\A)$ the corresponding bundle of Clifford algebras over $M$.
-We define Dirac bundles as in \cite[Definition 3.1]{B2009} by replacing $TM$ by $\A$ in the definition of $c$, in other words we deal with a $\Cl(\A)$-module complex vector bundle $E$ over $M$ with Clifford multiplication induced by $c$, compatible hermitian metric $h$, admissible connection $\nabla$ and a $\Zz_{2}$-grading $z$ when $\A$ has even rank.
+We define Dirac bundles as in \cite{ALN}, see also \cite[Definition 3.1]{B2009} and \cite{ALN2}.
+That is, we replace $TM$ by $\A$ in the definition of $c$, in other words we deal with a $\Cl(\A)$-module complex vector bundle $E$ over $M$ with Clifford multiplication induced by $c$, compatible hermitian metric $h$, admissible connection $\nabla$ and a $\Zz_{2}$-grading $z$ when $\A$ has even rank.
+Note that by \cite{ALN2} this construction leads to differential operators in the relevant pseudodifferential calculus, i.e. even differential operators generated by the vector fields that are sections of the Lie algebroid $\A$.
 Now by \cite{LN2001}, there is an associated Dirac operator $D\in\Diff_{\G}(E)$.

 For simplicity, we will denote such a Dirac bundle by $(E,D)$, the necessary data being understood.